Obarun/66/doc/66-frontend.md

 # Section [Execute]

 This section is *optional*.
-It configures tasks executed just **before** `exec` for the service’s start and stop processes: resource limits, process attributes and Linux capabilities.
+It configures tasks executed just **before** `exec` for the service’s start and stop processes: resource limits, process attributes, Linux capabilities and standard I/O redirection.

 **How resource limits are applied.** Each `LimitXXX` key sets both the soft (`rlim_cur`) and hard (`rlim_max`) limit: `66` reads the current limits with